Yntng/Tech_solution/How-to-change-disk-format(filesystem)-via-commandline/README.md

  1. **Open Command Prompt as Administrator**

- Type cmd in search bar and select "Command Prompt (Admin)
+ Type cmd in search bar and select "Command Prompt" run as Administrator

 ![Alt text](./cmd%20as%20admin.png)